ecks0/knobs/README.md

 With arguments, after writing device values, knobs will show tables for devices related to the given arguments.

-Particular tables may be displayed with the `--show-*` arguments, the use of which overrides the default table handling behavior descibed above.
+Particular table topics may be displayed with the `--show-*` arguments, the use of which overrides the default table handling behavior descibed above.

 Output may be silenced with `--quiet`.